-2.3 CORAL REEF FISH ECOSYSTEM PARAMETERS
+2.2 CORAL REEF FISH ECOSYSTEM PARAMETERS

-2.3.1 Regional Reef Fish Biomass and Habitat Condition
+2.2.1 Regional Reef Fish Biomass and Habitat Condition

-Description: 'Reef fish biomass' is mean biomass of reef fishes per unit area derived from visual survey data between 2010 and 2020.
+Description: 'Reef fish biomass' is mean biomass of reef fishes per unit area derived from visual survey data between 2010 and 2022.
 Hard Coral cover is mean cover derived from visual estimates by divers of sites where reef fish surveys occurred.
-No new surveys occurred in 2020 or 2021 due to COVID-19 and the numbers presented here are identical to the 2019 report.
+No new surveys occurred in 2020 or 2021 due to COVID-19 and surveys have not been conducted since; the numbers presented here are identical to the 2019 report.